CodeKarmaDev/jekyll-page-boilerplate/README.md

 _boilerplate:           # The config for your boilerplates:
   path: _posts          # this is the folder path it will create your new post/page under.
   timestamp: true       # when true new post/pages will include the date in the filename.
-  title: Default Title  # You can provide a title here or with the -T option
+  title: Default Title  # You can provide a title here or with the -t option

-title: {{ boilerplate.title }}   # -T or --title options
+title: {{ boilerplate.title }}   # -t or --title options
 created: {{ boilerplate.time }}  # the current time.

 layout: post      # Anything else in the file will be copied to your new post/page.